 Meadow.CLI.exe --WriteFile -f [NameOfFile] --SerialPort [NameOfSerialPort]

-List files in flash
+List files in flash file system

 Meadow.CLI.exe --ListFiles --SerialPort [NameOfSerialPort]